rappoccio/fastjet-tutorial/lund-jet-example/README.md

 ## Plot lund images

-After creating samples in pythia 8, or having downloaded them from the link above, you can create an image in pyplot using
+After creating samples in pythia 8, or having downloaded them from the link above, you can obtain a Lund image in pyplot using

 `python3 plot_lund.py [--sig file_signal --bkg file_background --nev nevents --npxl npixels]`

 ## Tagging of W jets

-You can try out the Lund image tagger by downloading the trained model [here](https://cernbox.cern.ch/index.php/s/KH2AvQVwo0FLifJ).
+You can try out a CNN Lund image tagger by downloading a trained model [here](https://cernbox.cern.ch/index.php/s/KH2AvQVwo0FLifJ).

 To try out the model, you can run